-This plugin uses the common plugin keywords as well as those for “sources”.
-For more information, see Snapcraft parts metadata.
+This plugin uses the common plugin key as well as those for sources.
+For details about these keys, see the reference on parts directives.

 Plugin-specific features and syntax are dependent on which base is being used, as outlined below: